 Day 8 – Rest and acclimatization

 We utilize this day for rest and acclimatization.
-We will do a short hike towards Nangpa La, to a small “village” called Arie.
+We will do a short hike towards Nangpa La, to a small “village” called Ariya.
 Usually we meet a lot of Tibetan traders here.
 They are coming with their fully loaded yak caravans from Tibet to sell their gods in Namche.
 Before we head back to our lodge we get views of the worlds 6th highest mountain, Cho Oyu and many other beautiful peaks both in Nepal and Tibet.
 In the afternoon we relax and prepare for the next day.

 Day 9 – Trek to Gokyo via Renjola

 - Trekking: 9 hours